Víctor Palomo

-Víctor Palomo (25 May 1948 - 11 February 1985) was a Spanish world champion water skier, Grand Prix motorcycle road racer and Olympic bobsleigh pilot.
+Víctor Palomo Juez (25 May 1948 - 11 February 1985) was a Spanish world champion water skier, Grand Prix motorcycle road racer and Olympic bobsleigh pilot.

 Sporting career

 Born in Barcelona, Spain, Palomo began water skiing in 1959 and in 1964, he won the Spanish water skiing national championship for juveniles.
 He was also crowned the European Junior Championship, a title he won two more times.
 In 1968, Palomo represented Spain as a member of the Spanish bobsleigh team in the 1968 Winter Olympics held in Grenoble, France.

 Palomo won the 1969 water skiing slalom world championship at the age of 21.
 The following year, he broke both knees during a training incident.
 After recovering from his injuries, he went to Belgium where he bought a ČZ motorcycle and began to race in motocross competitions.
 In 1971, Palomo gave up water skiing to concentrate on motorcycle racing.
 He raced off-road on an Ossa enduro motorcycle until an injury made him decide to switch to road racing.
 In 1972, he met the Gus Kuhn team who agreed to sponsor him on a Norton motorcycle at events in the UK and Europe.
 Barry Sheene was also instrumental in helping Palomo prepare his privateer Yamaha for Grand Prix racing.

 Palomo scored his first podium in 1973 at the 350cc German Grand Prix where he finished in second place behind Teuvo Länsivuori.
 At the Nations Grand Prix at Monza that year, he was involved in the tragic accident that took the lives of Jarno Saarinen and Renzo Pasolini.
 Palomo was injured in June after crashing at the Yugoslavian Grand Prix which led to him missing the rest of the 1973 season and part of 1974.
 He then won the 1974 350cc Spanish Grand Prix held on his home track at the Montjuich Circuit.
 In 1975 he competed in the 250cc, 350cc and Formula 750 championships.